untra/untra.github.io/_posts/2015-12-28-psychometrics.md

 I think personality tests and psychometrics are pseudoscience.
 But the Social Styles test has a bell curve baked into it.
 Trying to analyze large-scale results of this test requires fighting a skew that puts most candidates towards a central score.
 If the tests participants answered randomly, the results would be exactly the same.
 Bad mathematics were baked into this test.

 What makes the Social Styles test interesting is the quadrants people land in, labeling them as *Driving, Amiable, Analytical or Expressive*.
-Because a bell curve is baked into the test, the results of the test are skewed.
-When you try to show a scatterplot of peoples scores, it will come up meaningless.
+But because a bell curve is baked into the test, the results of the test are skewed.
+When you try to show a scatterplot of peoples scores, most folks will inadvertantly appear kewed into the center.
+Outliers may stand out, but that doesn't